XG-PRO/Buzz-Quiz-World-JAVA/README.md

 ### Score.java

-This class contains the score of each player on all rounds played while the game was running.
+This class contains the score of each player on all rounds played while the game is running.
-It also converts said scores to strings to be stores and displayed correctly.
+It also converts said scores to strings to be stored and displayed correctly.

 It is later used in Highscores.java